BrownKnight/pen-path-archive/README.md

    `/test/image_input` directories, and create an image with the corresponding name for each directory in the `/test/` directory

+For more information on these scripts, see the [Directory/Script Structure](#directory-and-script-structure) section below

 ### Creating your own images
 To evaluate the system against your own handwriting or examples of text, you can simply place an image in the ` /test/multi_char/` directory, then run the `/image_processing/seperate_chars.py` script to extract each character out